tomato42/tls13-spec/draft-ietf-tls-tls13.md

 \* Indicates optional or situation-dependent messages that are not always sent.

-{} Indicates messages protected using keys derived from the handshake master secret.
+{} Indicates messages protected using keys derived from the ephemeral secret.

 [] Indicates messages protected using keys derived from the master secret.